thblckjkr/codeigniter-RSA/README.md

-# codeigniter-RSA
+# security-codeigniter-example

-Codeigniter RSA example with phpseclib
+A simple codeigniter implementation with PHPSeclib for RSA Asymetric encryption